 Research shows that investing early creates not only the best health outcomes, but also the greatest return on investment.
 Through evidence-based early childhood mental health and development programs, we can ensure our youngest Kansans have healthy foods and nurturing family situations, so that they are primed for a healthy life and prepared for school success.

 With intimate ties to Kansas and Nebraska United Methodist congregations, the Health Fund is uniquely positioned to activate projects in local communities that improve community health.
-We have the opportunity to improve community health through greater engagement of our Congregations and through new partnerships.
-Healthy Congregations and interfaith partners are positioned to lead their communities towards better health, and the Health Fund is positioned to support their work.
+We have the opportunity to improve community health through greater engagement of our congregations and through new partnerships.
+Healthy Congregations and interfaith partners are positioned to lead their communities toward better health, and the Health Fund is positioned to support their work.

 Special Recognition: Gilbreath Award

 The Health Fund’s board of directors selects one outstanding project from currently funded projects for the Janet Sevier Gilbreath Special Project Recognition Award, named in honor of the Health Fund’s first Board Chairperson.
 The award is granted annually to a project supported by the Health Fund that has most advanced Janet’s vision of the Christian healing community.